replicatedhq/troubleshoot.sh/docs/source/analyze/cluster-pod-statuses.md

          - default
 ```

-The outcomes on this analyzer will be processed in order for each pod, and execution will stop after the first outcome that is truthy.
+The outcomes on this analyzer are processed in order for each pod, and execution stops after the first outcome that is truthy.

+For more information about the cluster resources collector, see [Cluster Resources](https://troubleshoot.sh/collect/cluster-resources).
+For more information about the cluster Pod statuses analyzer, see [Cluster Pod Statuses](https://troubleshoot.sh/docs/analyze/cluster-pod-statuses/).

 ## Parameters